-April 24: Dr. Colpitts was awarded a Banting Discovery Award to evaluate membrane remodelling as an antiviral target for coronaviruses.
-Thank you, Banting Foundation, for funding this timely research.
+April 24: We have been awarded a Banting Discovery Award to evaluate membrane remodelling as an antiviral target for coronaviruses.
+Thank you, Banting Research Foundation, for funding this timely research.

 April 23: We are happy to have been awarded an NSERC Discovery Grant to support our research for 5 years.
 Thank you, NSERC!